 In the example code of this tutorial, we assume for simplicity that the following symbols are already imported.

 Here, let’s start by defining LeNet5 [LeCun98] in Chainer.
+In this example, we show a simplified version of LeNet5 introduced in Deep Learning Tutorials.
 This is a ConvNet model that has 5 layers comprised of 3 convolutional layers and 2 fully-connected layers.
 This was proposed to classify hand-written digit images in 1998.
 In Chainer, the model can be written as follows:

 class LeNet5(Chain): def __init__(self): super(LeNet5, self).__init__() with self.init_scope(): self.conv1 = L.Convolution2D( in_channels=1, out_channels=6, ksize=5, stride=1) self.conv2 = L.Convolution2D( in_channels=6, out_channels=16, ksize=5, stride=1) self.conv3 = L.Convolution2D( in_channels=16, out_channels=120, ksize=4, stride=1) self.fc4 = L.Linear(None, 84) self.fc5 = L.Linear(84, 10) def forward(self, x): h = F.sigmoid(self.conv1(x)) h = F.max_pooling_2d(h, 2, 2) h = F.sigmoid(self.conv2(h)) h = F.max_pooling_2d(h, 2, 2) h = F.sigmoid(self.conv3(h)) h = F.sigmoid(self.fc4(h)) if chainer.config.train: return self.fc5(h) return F.softmax(self.fc5(h))